By: Team T12-1 Since: Oct 2018 Licence: MIT

 Given below is a sequence diagram

-and step by step explanation of how Expense Tracker executes when a user sets a CategoryBudget
+and step by step explanation of how Expense Tracker executes when a user sets a CategoryBudget.

 User enters command

-.
-The command is received byExpenseTrackerParser
+setCategoryBudget c/School b/2.00.
+The command is received byExpenseTrackerParser -

-to tokenize the input String into keywords and store them in anArgumentMultimap
+AddCategoryBudgetCommandParser#parse()method callsArgumentTokenizer#tokenize()to tokenize the input String into keywords and store them in anArgumentMultimapObject. -

 From the previous step, if no exception is thrown, an

-is created and returned toLogicManager
+AddCategoryBudgetCommandObject withcategoryandbudgetis created and returned toLogicManager. -

 Setting budgets for different time frames (Proposed)